microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-acceptlanguage-header.md

 # Supported language codes

-Fpr Microsoft Search APIs in Microsoft Graph, the `Accept-Language` HTTP request header provides a list of acceptable human languages for the response.
+For Microsoft Search APIs in Microsoft Graph, the `Accept-Language` HTTP request header provides a list of acceptable human languages for the response.
 The value is used for localization on the server side.
 The following table lists the supported `Accept-Language` header values.

 | Accept-Language string | Language |
 |:---|:---|